MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-messaging-data-analytics-content.md

 This reference architecture is designed to support automotive OEMs and Mobility Providers in the development of advanced connected vehicle applications and digital services.
 Its goal is to provide reliable and efficient messaging, data, and analytics infrastructure.
 The architecture includes message processing, command processing, and state storage capabilities to facilitate the integration of various services through managed APIs.
-It also describes a data and analytics solution that ensures the storage and accessibility of data in a scalable and secure manner for digital engineering and data sharing with the wider mobility ecosystem.
+It also describes a data and analytics solution that ensures the storage and accessibility of data in a scalable and secure manner.
+Processed data and insights are used for digital engineering and can be shared with the wider mobility ecosystem.

 ## Architecture